Ez Roberts

 she looks at me and winks.

-for in this moment, the only way i could show how much i loved you was in a mirical,
+for in this moment, the only way i could show how much i loved you was

 carried by a stranger.